Beta-23/29DaysChallenge/README.md

 - Create a Text Field
 - Create an Ordered List
 - Create a Bulleted Unordered List

+> Challenge | March 24, 2020
+---
+- Set the Font Family of an Element
+- Change the Font Size of an Element
+- Style Multiple Elements with a CSS Class
+- Use a CSS Class to Style an Element
+- Use CSS Selectors to Style Elements
+- Change the Color of Text
 ***
 | Challenge     | Completed     | FreeCodeCamp      |
 |:------------- |:-------------:| :-------------:   |